 I had about 15 hours to complete this project, including the time spent gathering materials.
 I am proud of what I accomplished in that amount of time.
 The most wonderful part was how much fun I had doing it!
 My partner and I ended up winning best couple’s costume at the Halloween party we attended, too!

-For Christmas 2025, I hand-made gifts for many of my loved ones.
+For Christmas in 2025, I made plushies for many of my loved ones.
 Here are my favorites!

 For my mother, I decided to sew a plush version of our dog, Sparky, who passed away in 2024.

-I used thrifted fabric and a free pattern I found online (which I adjusted to better suit Sparky’s proportions) to create this plushie.
-His face was hand-embroidered.
+I used thrifted fabric and a free pattern online (which I adjusted to better suit Sparky’s proportions) to create this plushie.
+His facial features were hand-embroidered.

 One of my brother’s favorite video games is Luigi’s Mansion for the Nintendo GameCube.
 I decided to sew a plushie of the main antagonist, King Boo.